 - Includes a daily regimen involving physical training, self-discipline exercises, educational and work programs; and meaningful interaction;

 - Use of staff models and mentors to promote socially accepted attitudes and behaviors;

 - Provide instruction on problem-solving skills;

 - Promote and develop new group cultures which result in a transition to prosocial behavior; and

-- Provide offenders the opportunity to gradually reenter the community.1
+- Provide offenders with the opportunity to gradually re-enter the community.1

 The youthful offender system in Colorado was established to provide young offenders an alternative option to the department of corrections prison system.
 The youthful offender system is supposed to provide a controlled and regimented environment separate from the adult prison population.
 According to Colorado statutes, the youthful offender system “affirms dignity of self and others, promotes the value of work and self-discipline, and develops useful skills and abilities through enriched programming.2